 Women Traveling in India

-India has seen an unusual spate in recent incidents of rape and attacks on women travellers in various parts of the country.
+India has seen an unusual spate in recent incidents of rape and attacks on women travelers in various parts of the country.

 It is my experience that danger to life and limb lurks everywhere; even in the safest corners of our homes.
 But, to live life joyously is a protection in itself.
 However, a little common-sense preparation and studying up on the culture and customs of the regions you plan to visit, will definitely add a lot of happiness to your trip.